billmclean/Julia_Lessons/markdown/lesson01.md

 ## Inf and NaN

 The function call `typemax(Float64)` returns `Inf`, a special value that represents 'infinity'.
-Likewise, `typemain(Float64)` returns `-Inf`.
+Likewise, `typemin(Float64)` returns `-Inf`.
 Julia evaluates the expression
 ```
 1.0/0.0
 ```
 as `Inf`, and similarly evaluates `-1.0/0.0` as `-Inf`.
-More interesting perhaps, is that expressions involving `Inf` can yield a finite results.
+More interesting perhaps, is that expressions involving `Inf` can yield finite results.
-For example, try the following.
+For example, try the following in the REPL.
 ```
 atan(Inf)
 tahn(-Inf)